FangYang970206/Anime_GAN/README.md

 ---
 # WGAN
 The WGAN implemented by pytorch has bugs.
 If anyone can find them, i will appreciate you so much!
 I implement a keras version Anime_WGAN.
-Like DCGAN, you should download the [dataset](https://1drv.ms/u/s!AgBYzHhocQD4g0_Fr-mC-DYfWahJ) named **faces.zip**, then execute the first step——Cloning the repository, and extract and move it in `Anime_GAN-master/WGAN_keras/faces/`.
+Like DCGAN, you should download the [dataset](https://1drv.ms/u/s!AgBYzHhocQD4g0_Fr-mC-DYfWahJ) named **faces.zip**(the same as DCGAN), then execute the first step——Cloning the repository, and extract and move it in `Anime_GAN-master/WGAN_keras/faces/`.
 ## 1. Cloning the repository
 ```bash
 $ git clone https://github.com/FangYang970206/Anime_GAN.git